Khalil Ahmed: Television

 In 1978, Khalil began hosting a music program for children, which was telecast from the Pakistan Television, Lahore station.
-It was called "Hum Kaliyan Hum Taare" with co- host Nayyara Noor, Tahira Syed and the young Niazi Brothers (known as folk singers Babar and Javed Niazi in 2018).
+It was called "Hum Kaliyan Hum Taare" with co- host Nayyara Noor, Tahira Syed and the young Niazi Brothers (known as folk singers Babar and Javed Niazi in 2024).
 After joining PTV, he composed some memorable songs using voices of most prominent singers of the time; Nayyara Noor, Nahid Akhtar, Farida Khanum, Amanat Ali Khan, Masood Rana, Musarrat Nazir, to name a few.
 His melody, "Insha Jee Uthho Ab Kooch Karo", penned by Ibn-e-Insha and sang by Amanat Ali Khan, became an all-time-classic.

+According to the veteran Pakistan Television Corporation producer/director Khawaja Najmul Hassan, "I was doing a program 'Andaz Apna Apna' at the time (in the 1980s).
+Khalil Ahmed composed the tune and we asked Farida Khanumm to sing it.
+The song was Mein nay pairon main payal tou bandhey nahin".
+It was poet Tasleem Fazli's last wish that she sing this song.